Shaaali/identity-apps/docs/guides/mfa/totp.md

 ## Enroll TOTP via MyAccount
 After the first time login, user will not be prompted with QR code in the login flow.
 In case, if the user wants to use another authenticator app for getting otp, user can configure it via Asgardeo MyAccount.
 The QR code via MyAccount is same the code prompted in the first time login flow.

-Note that, enrolling TOTP via MyAccount can be done only after first login attempt using totp authentication.
+Note that, enrolling TOTP via MyAccount can be done only after first login attempt using totp authentication, and it is available only for <a href="/guides/user-management/#customer">customer</a> user accounts.

 1. In the Asgardeo MyAccount, navigate to **Security > Multi-Factor Authentication**.
     <img :src="$withBase('/assets/img/guides/mfa/scan-qr-code-via-myaccount.png')" alt="SCAN QR code in Asgardeo MyAccount">